The Genius of the Everyday

 • Learning

-What if, every day for 100 days, you explored a topic that’s significant to your life or what you believe matters most?
+What if, every day for 100 days, you explored a topic that’s significant to your life, work, or values?
 What insights might you uncover?
 What new paths might open?

 • Character